 Ignorance is not always bliss especially within the close protection industry.

-Even after your event has finished there are still many duties that the security team should be carrying out.
+Even after your event has finished there are still many responsibilities falling on the security team.

 Asking your guests to depart in a timely fashion is common practice at events and usually carried out by the security operatives, ensuring that your guests depart the event via the designated routes and exits.